Braque du Bourbonnais

 1. Braque du Bourbonnais HistoryBraque du Bourbonnais History- source: Wikipedia

-The Braque du Bourbonnais is a lively and affectionate companion, known for its strong bond with humans due to its origins as a hunting partner.
+The Braque du Bourbonnais is one of the dog breeds that is lively and affectionate companion, known for its strong bond with humans due to its origins as a hunting partner.
 Highly intelligent and eager to please, they respond well to training, making them both cooperative and easy to handle.

 With their friendly and sociable nature, they thrive in family environments, getting along well with people and other pets alike.
 Despite their active lifestyle, they maintain a gentle and quiet demeanor, enjoying both outdoor adventures and calm moments with their loved ones.